Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/idservice-save.md

 1. Make sure the tab with the We.Retail site is in focus.
 2. Go to the Experience Cloud ID Service tab.
-3. Click on the cell with the Customer ID - crm\_id value.
+3. Click on the cell with the Customer ID - `crm_id` value.
-4. In the modal, note the customer id value and that the AUTHENTICATED state is reflected.
+4. In the modal, note the customer ID value and that the AUTHENTICATED state is reflected.
 5. Confirm the hashed email value by viewing the source code of the page and looking at the username property.
 It should match the value you see in the Debugger.

 ### Additional debugging tips